Web Platform Design Principles

 Be particularly careful about exposing the exact lifecycle and data structures of the underlying native APIs.
 When possible, consider flexibility for new hardware.

-This means newly proposed APIs should be designed with careful consideration on how they are intended to be used rather than how the underlying hardware, device, or native API available today.
+This means newly proposed APIs should be designed with regard to how they are intended to be used rather than how the underlying hardware, device, or native API happens to operate today.

 9.4.
 Be proactive about safety